Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 6. Embodied Masters and Incarnation

-7. The OM mantra: word and wisdom
+7. OM mantra: word and wisdom

 8. Worship of substitutes and images